RenzoAlvaroshan/TensorFlow-2-Object-Detection-API/README.md

 python Object_Detection_Videos.py
 ```

+Now you can see the result like the sample result above.

 Congratulations! 👏

 You have just finished creating your own custom object detector using Tensorflow Object Detection API.

-Thank you to all elements that helped me making this guidebook 🙏
+Thank you to all people that helped me making this guidebook 🙏